mahoney1/docs/animaltracking-tutorial.md

 `node query_IBP.js`

-The script performs a number of queries, some of which are fulfilled given the IBP SaaS ledger state at this point - results are written to a file called `registrations.json`
+The script performs a number of queries, some of which are fulfilled given the IBP SaaS ledger state at this point - results are written to a file called `registrations.json` which is automatically detected/rendered by the React Dashboard App.

-12. Now copy these to our Dashboard data location:

-`cp registration.json $HOME/dash/tabler-react/example/src/data`
-`cp events.json $HOME/dash/tabler-react/example/src/data`

 ### Step 6.
 Check the React Dashboard App for new Query and Events